Zain confirms talks on Vodafone Middle East roaming deal

+BRIEF-Den Networks to sell entire stake in Macro Commerce to Pimex Broadcast

+* Says sale of entire stake in Macro Commerce Pvt Ltd (subsidiary company) to Pimex Broadcast Private Limited

-LONDON Kuwait-based telecoms operator Zain (ZAIN.KW) confirmed on Sunday it was close to sealing a deal with Vodafone (VOD.L) that would allow the global telecoms group access to its Middle East networks.
+LONDON Aug 26 Kuwait-based telecoms operator Zain confirmed on Sunday it was close to sealing a deal with Vodafone that would allow the global telecoms group access to its Middle East networks.

 "Zain Group is at an advanced stage in negotiations towards reaching a strategic partnership agreement with Vodafone," the company said in a statement.